What is the Magic Sleepsuit® and how is it different from baby sleepsacks and sleeping bags on the market?

 Will the Magic Sleepsuit work for all babies?

 While we would certainly hope that it will have an immediate and noticeable effect on your baby's sleep patterns, it may not always be the case.
 Some have immediate results, while others may take a little longer to adjust to the suit.
 We suggest that if you don't see immediate positive results, keep trying for at least a week or two.
 Please be aware of other issues such as gas, colic, growth spurts, hunger, teething, illness, etc. which may at times affect your baby's sleep.
 If the baby has a stretch of bad sleep, keep them in the suit.
 If it persists, consult with your pediatrician to see if other factors are affecting their sleep.

 What size should I buy for my baby?

 Please see our sizing chart available on our product page and below that will provide an approximate guideline to choose an appropriate size for your baby.
 Babies are all different sizes and shapes so the weight ranges are just guidelines.
 Some parents or caregivers may try to save money and buy a larger size for their child to “grow into”, but please understand that this compromises the safety of the baby with the risk of the baby slipping down inside the suit, or being able to wiggle out of it.
 Additionally, the Magic Sleepsuit will not do what it is intended to do if it does not fit properly.
+For hip health, the Magic Sleepsuit should fit such that your baby is able to externally rotate hips/legs (feet turned out).
 If your child falls outside of average weight guidelines for their age, do not hesitate to contact us so we can suggest the best size for your baby.
 Correct sizing is paramount to the comfort and safety of your baby in the Magic Sleepsuit, and we want you to feel 100% confident that you’ve made the right choice.

 3-6 Months 12-18 lbs.